joshkunz/binfiles/readme.md

 arbitrary information.
 It's actually kinda cool.
 * watcher - A script that runs some command when a file (or directory of files) updates by using inotify.
 Handy for doing things like re-compiling files.
+* win-remote - A shortcut for connecting to my school's windows machines.

 ### Scripts I Didn't Write
 * dbox - It's a cli for drop box, I'm pretty sure it's official, but